annsudo/katacoda-scenarios/Monolithic to micro services/step1.md

 We are starting from "monolithic" app where everything is happening in one single project.

-Lets look at 3 classes:
+Let's look at 3 classes:

 The main class `monolithic-to-microservices/monolithic/src/main/java/com/devops/monolithic/MonolithicApplication.java`{{open}}